jbeuckm/atmega_midi_x0x_heart/README.md

 ### System Exclusive

-MIDI Sysex messages for this device begin with a prefix of the Sysex status byte, manufacturer ID, model ID and device ID.
+MIDI Sysex messages for this device begin with a four-byte prefix of the Sysex status byte, manufacturer ID, model ID and device ID.

 `F0` sysex start